emrepaksoy/DesignPatterns/1.Creational_Patterns/1.Singleton/README.md

 ```

 You can notice in the above code that `GetInstance` method ensures that only one instance of the class is created.
-The constructor should not be accessible from the outside of the class to ensure the only way of instantiating the class would be only through the getInstance method.
+The constructor should not be accessible from the outside of the class to ensure the only way of instantiating the class would be only through the `GetInstance` method.

 The `GetInstance` method is used also to provide a global point of access to the object and it can be used in the following manner: